 Growth Habit: Upright

 Homeowner Growing Tips: Phlox are best grown in consistently moist soil that drains well, in full sun.
 Mulch after planting.
-Provide regular fertilization and good air flow around the plant.
+Provide regular fertilization and good airflow around the plant.
 Avoid overhead watering.
 Deadheading will prolong the bloom time and prevent self-seeding of non-sterile varieties.
-Cut to the ground in autumn or late winter & remove dead material from the garden to prevent spread of mildew.
+Cut to the ground in autumn or late winter & remove dead material from the garden to prevent the spread of mildew.